lop-Louis/northbook/docs/playbook/guides-vs-rules.md

 Guides suggest a preferred path.
 Rules mandate a specific behavior.
 Mixing them creates frustration and erodes trust.
 Use this page when you document a practice so readers immediately know how much freedom they have.

+<a href="#spot-the-difference" data-primary-action>Classify your practice with the guide vs rule table</a>

 ## Spot the difference

 | Signal         | Guide                                                    | Rule                                        |